 You can easily book online right from this page.
 Payment in full is required.

-If you prefer to book directly with us, please call or email and we will make the arrangements.
-A deposit of $50 per person is requested to secure a reservation.
-Deposits and payments can be made by credit or debit card.
+If you prefer to book directly with us, please call or email.
+A credit card deposit of $50 pp is required to secure the reservation.
+Reservations made after May 1st will need to be paid in full.

 Duration & Tour Times

 Please click on the calendar’s date to see our tour times and availability.In 2019 there are many days with more than one ship here, so please check your itinerary carefully before booking so that the tour you choose also fits with your ship’s departure time.